 My work is grounded in radical empathy.
 It is an active, ongoing exercise in understanding other people, and finding our common ground.
-I often say that I feel more invested in the lives of the roles I inhabit than in my own life, and this is true.
-I am most vibrantly alive when I am inhabiting a character.
-I become obsessed with my characters.
+I often say that I feel more invested in the lives of stage characters than in my own life, and this is true.
+I am most vibrantly alive when I am inhabiting or examining a character.
+I become obsessed with them.
 They never leave me.

 There is something revolutionary about being sensitive, tender, and soft in a world that encourages us to be hard, to conceal our truest selves.
 I consider my sensitivity my greatest strength, and my rebellion.
 For me, there is no thrill like feeling deeply.
 It is this thrill that brings me back to the theater, again and again.